-The 'Concerts & Talks' link at the top of the festival web pages will take you to the relevant pages.
-Clicking on the thumbnail for an event will bring you to the page for that event, where you can view the video.
-These will be accessible to 5-day festival pass holders ticket holders until December 29, 2021. _________________________________________________________________________________________________________________________ If you bought a 5-day festival pass before 25th July, the 'Live Events' link at the top of the festival web pages will take you to the relevant pages, where you can use the navigation buttons to find the events happening each day.
-Clicking on the thumbnail for an event will bring you to the event page, where you will find Zoom login details posted 10 minutes before it begins. _________________________________________________________________________________________________________________________ All live events will be recorded, and will be accessible to 5-day festival pass holders from early August until December 29, 2021.
+Click on the 'Full Programme' link at the top of the web page to browse the events happening each day.
+Click on the thumbnail for an event to navigate to that event page, where you will find Zoom login details posted 10 minutes before it begins. _________________________________________________________________________________________________________________________ All live events will be recorded, and will be accessible to All-Access festival ticket holders from early August until December 29, 2023.
 These recordings will be available on the web page for each event.

 You will need a broadband internet connection, speakers or headphones, access to a printer for downloaded materials, and a laptop, desktop, or tablet computer.
 WE DO NOT RECOMMEND USING YOUR PHONE TO PARTICIPATE IN THE ONLINE FESTIVAL.
 We will be using Zoom for our live events.
 Further information to help you get set up for participating in the festival events will be sent after you have registered.

 The live events will all be recorded, and will be accessible to 'All-Access' ticket holders from early August until 29th Dec.
 2023.